nrage4/Data-Engineering-Capstone-Project/README.md

 Technical aspects

-The operations team has put together a sales report in CSV format and uploaded the report to Amazon S3 – the file is publicly accessible and is at this location: https://mystaticwebsite-3.s3.amazonaws.com/test-data.csv .
+The operations team has put together a sales report in CSV format and uploaded the report to Amazon S3 – the file is publicly accessible and is at this location: https://mystaticwebsite-3.s3.amazonaws.com/test-data.csv

+Project Structure

+1) Data Gathering
+This involves importing the dataframe and reviewing the data to determine whether any data cleaning was necessary

+2) Data Cleaning

+The data cleaning involved:
+- finding the null values and dropping them
+- change the negative values to positve values
+- splitting the month and year into two different columns to make it more readable
+- saving the clean data

+3) Data Visualisation

+Created graphs to visualise data to compare data for different questions

+4) Webscraping / data cleaning

+Web scraped the index.html and cleaned the scraped data to create a table